NazrinUFO/VrcLovenseConnect/README.md

 VRCLovenseConnect is a .NET implementation of the Lovense Connect API and Buttplug.io to synchronize **any connected toy** with a VRChat avatar through OSC messages.

 ## What does it do exactly?
-With the power of **OSC** and **Avatar Dynamics**, your avatar sends a value between 0.0 and 1.0 to this program through UDP.

-This value is converted and transferred to the Lovense Connect through HTTP, with a call to vibrate a connected toy.
+With the power of **OSC** and **Avatar Dynamics**, your avatar sends values between 0.0 and 1.0 to this program through UDP.
+This value is converted and transferred to either a Buttplug.io compatible toy through Bluetooth, or to a phone with the Lovense Connect app within the same network through HTTP, which will transfer commands to the Lovense toy.

 It has been tested to be **accurate**, **lightweight** and **fast**.
 OSC is so fast indeed that I had to set a limit of processed messages to have less delay lol.